ansysresearch/geometry_encoding/README.md

 # Signed Distance Function Prediction
 ![](apple.png)

-This repo contains implementation of a neural network system for generating accurate signed distance fields (SDF) for 2D geometry.
+This repo contains implementation of a neural network system for generating accurate signed distance fields (SDF) for 2D geometries.
 The geometry is assumed to be a black-white square image where the background pixels are 0 and the object pixels are 1.

 ## Requirements
+see `requirements.txt`

 ## Parameters
 All the parameters of the model are stored, and can be changed, in `params.py`.